 Current challenges in podcasting

 There are several persistent problems with podcasting, but fixing these problems will spur growth.
-The most obvious issues are search-ability, but there are some tech issues too, but is podcasting dying because of these?
+The most obvious issues are searchability.
+There are some tech issues too, but is podcasting dying because of these?
 I doubt it.

 Podcast Search-ability needs fixing

 Have you ever noticed searching for podcasts is difficult?
 Because they are available on multiple platforms with varying degrees of organization, searching is a mess.
 If you go looking for a particular episode, guest, or host, you’re likely to get lost.
 And don’t even think about using Google—not only will you see random podcast platform results, but also junk-content sites that scrape podcast data and republish. #Gross

 In some cases, if you search for a past guest on my own show who has not appeared on any other show, it might not even appear in your results.

 Sharing podcast episodes is also a disaster due to the diversity in platform options.
 One reason is that Spotify, Google Podcasts, iHeart Radio, Apple Podcasts, TuneIn, Stitcher, Pandora, and Amazon want to keep you on their platform.
 Anyone not using the app the episode was shared from can’t click a share link.
 Consider what happens when you share an episode using an Apple Podcast link on Twitter.
 People with Androids can’t listen or subscribe.
 But is podcasting dying because of a lack of sharability?
 Again, no. These can be fixed easily.

 How to share podcasts the right way.